 Clarissa Rentz is a masters-prepared registered nurse with board certification in gerontological nursing (GCNS-BC).
 Prior to retirement in 2011, Clarissa worked with providers, and family members of persons with Down syndrome, who were experiencing cognitive and functional changes associated with the aging process.
 Since 2011, she has volunteered at the DSAGC, where she serves on the Health Advisory Board, and most recently was appointed to the Board of Directors of the DSAGC.
 In her current volunteer capacity at the DSAGC, she assists Christy in the development of programming for the aging person with Down syndrome and their family members.

 If your loved one is 35 or older, we will send you an "Aging Toolkit" at no charge.
 Planning for the future and having conversations about the next phases of life can be a difficult and emotional process, but it is also a very important one.
 We urge you to have these hard conversations and to complete the steps necessary to make the future more secure for your loved one.
-Please contact Christy Gregg (513-761-5400) to receive the toolkit.
+Please fill out the online form below or contact Christy Gregg (513-761-5400) to receive your toolkit.

 The Connection Between Alzheimer’s Disease and Down Syndrome ©